-NESCBWI is proud to announce three Scholarship Opportunities – The Ann Barrow Illustration Scholarship, the Peter Davis Emerging Artist Scholarship, and the Ruth Landers Glass Writers Scholarship.
-Each scholarship provides full Saturday tuition to the 2020 NESCBWI Annual Conference to a writer or illustrator who is a current SCBWI member and a resident of New England.
-Applicants do not need to be registered for the 2019 conference to be eligible for any of the scholarships.
+NESCBWI is proud to announce our Memorial Scholarships (formerly known as the Ann Barrow Scholarship and the Ruth Landers Glass Scholarship).
+Applicants need to be members of NESCBWI and residents of New England.
+They do not need to be registered for the 2020 conference to be eligible for any of the scholarships.

-New England SCBWI also offers two other scholarships:
+New England SCBWI also offers three other scholarships:

-The NESCBWI Conference Windows & Mirrors Scholarship – Deadline February 23, 2019
+The NESCBWI Windows & Mirrors Scholarships – Deadline February 15, 2021

 NESCBWI believes that all children deserve to have books that serve as both mirrors and windows into the diverse human experience.
-With the goal of broadening access to the conference and supporting diverse voices, we are excited to announce a new conference scholarship for writers and illustrators from groups historically marginalized and underrepresented in children’s literature.
+With the goal of broadening access to our conferences and supporting diverse voices, we are excited to announce six scholarships for writers and illustrators from groups historically marginalized and underrepresented in children’s literature.
 Read more …

 New England SCBWI on Facebook